Little Delaware River: Fishing

 In the Little Delaware River the wild brown trout and brook trout populations are supplemented with the stocking of about 700 brown trout yearlings each year.
 The fish are stocked in a 0.8 mi zone at the mouth and a 1.2 mi zone downstream of the hamlet of Bovina Center.
 Brown trout are the dominant wild trout in the stream, but there are also large amounts of brook trout upstream of Bovina Center.

 Watershed

 The Little Delaware River's watershed makes up for 7.84% of the West Branch Delaware River's drainage area.

 Hydrology

 The United States Geological Survey (USGS) maintains one stream gauge along the Little Delaware River.

 The station by the Village of Delhi has been in operation since October 1937, but only making maximum measurements since December 1996.
-It is located on left bank 10 ft downstream from bridge on Thomson Cross Road and 1.5 mi upstream from the mouth.
+It is located on the left bank 10 ft downstream from the bridge on Thomson Cross Road and 1.5 mi upstream from the mouth.
 This station had a maximum discharge of about 6100 cuft/s and a gauge height of 8.51 ft from floodmark on January 19, 1996, and a minimum discharge of .8 cuft/s on August 10–12, 1964 and September 24–25,1964.